-''' effect.testing.resolve_stubs (dispatcher, effect) DEPRECATED in favor of obj:SequenceDispatcher. '''
+''' effect.testing.resolve_stubs (dispatcher, effect) DEPRECATED in favor of using perform sequence(). '''

 Successively performs effects with resolve_stub until a non-Effect value, or an Effect with a non-stub intent is returned, and return that value.

 Parallel effects are supported by recursively invoking resolve_stubs on the child effects, if all of their children are stubs.